 OTHER

-There is a great deal of other events that the APBT has been known to participate.
-Nose work, disk dog, fly ball, herding, carting, protection, and hunting are just a few of the many events open for exploration to the APBT.
+There is a great deal of other events that the APBT has been known to participate in.
+Nosework, Disk Dog, Fly Ball, Carting, Protection Sports, and Shed Dog are just a few of the many events open for exploration to the APBT.

-The American Pit Bull Terrier is a breed that has established its versatility through athletic ability and temperament to be one of the premier performance breeds in the world.
+The American Pit Bull Terrier is a breed that has established itself as one of the top performance breeds in the world through its athletic ability, temperament, and trainability.
 All over, in every country, the APBT can be found participating in just about every dog sport known to mankind.
 And loving it!
 The United Kennel Club offers a wide variety of performance events in which your dog can participate.
-Find the event that both you and your dog enjoy and get ready to form a bond with your dog like you’ve never imagined.